 - 2008: Unclear results reported for reduction of chronic low-back pain.2

-- 2008: There is a trend towards pain reduction in chronic pain treatment but results are unclear.3
+- 2008: There is a trend towards pain reduction in chronic pain treatment.3

-- 2009: The data is inconclusive for the use of TENS for the treatment of osteoarthritic knee pain, however, there is an (unclear) trend towards small improvements.4
+- 2009: The data is inconclusive for the use of TENS for the treatment of osteoarthritic knee pain, however, there is a trend towards small improvements.4

 - 2015: Evidence suggests that TENS is more effective than placebo for reducing acute pain.5

-These results are somewhat equivocal but suggest that TENS might be of benefit for reducing both chronic and acute pain.
+These results suggest that TENS might be of benefit for reducing both chronic and acute pain.
 Several other reviews and meta-analyses have also examined TENS for pain and other outcomes.

 - TENS, when administered with a strong (but not painful) dose at the wound area, can significantly reduce the use of pain medication post-surgery.6